MaybeCarter/plex-wiki/README.md

 _Settings wiki page coming soon_

 ## Can't Find What You Want?
 If there's something you want to watch that isn't yet on Hyperdrive, you can request it yourself.
-Media is usually available within a few minutes of the request submission.
 Let's get set up with Overseerr, my automated request management platform:

 1. Go to [overseerr.cartersanderson.com](https://overseerr.cartersanderson.com).
-    > Steps 2 and 3 apply to mobile only, specifically iOS.
-Skip these steps on desktop.
+2. Sign in with your Plex account.
+3. Search for the movie or TV show you want and select `Request`.
+4. That's it!
+Media is usually available within minutes of request submission.

+Unfortunately, Overseerr does not offer a native application.
+Luckily, it _is_ a PWA (**P**rogressive **W**eb **A**pp), which means it will behave just like an app if you add it to your Home Screen.
+From [overseerr.cartersanderson.com](https://overseerr.cartersanderson.com):

-2. Select the share icon (a square with an arrow coming out of it) and tap `Add to Home Screen`.
+1. Select the share icon (a square with an arrow coming out of it) and tap `Add to Home Screen`.
-3. Open the Overseerr app icon from your Home Screen.
+2. Open the Overseerr app icon from your Home Screen.
-4. Sign into your Plex account.
+3. Sign into your Plex account.
-5. **(Optional)** Enable push notifications to receive an alert when requested media is available.
+4. **(Optional)** Enable push notifications to receive an alert when requested media is available.
     > Go to `Settings` > `Notifications` > `Web Push`, and making sure all the options are enabled.
 Then tap `Enable web push` and then `Save Changes`.

 ![overseerr_homescreen.png](/images/overseerr_homescreen.png)

-Now, anytime you want to watch anything that isn't yet on my server, just open up Overseerr, search for the content you want and select `Request`.
+Now, anytime you want to watch anything that isn't yet on my server, just open up Overseerr, search for the content you want and select `Request`!
+It's that easy.

 ## Notice an issue with content?
 If you're watching something and you notice an issue with the content, let me know!
 (Not directly - it's not you, but I'll probably forget about it.)
 You have two options: